stefanomunarini/Level-Up/README.md

 - Ability for a user to signup/login with a third party account
 - Ability for a user to update their account information
 - Ability for a user to see game high scores
-- Ability for a user to share games and high scores on social media
+- Ability for a user to share games and and possibly high scores on social media
 - Ability for a player to save the game state
 - Ability for a game to set its preferred resolution
 - RESTful APIs